chromatone/chromatone.center/index.md

 icon: logo/logo.svg
 ---

-# The visual music language to learn and to explore
+# The international visual music language to learn and to experiment with

-It's an ongoing research and experiment to induce a synchronised artificial synesthesia for personal music learning and exploration, and also for collective practice and performance.
+Chromatone is an ongoing research and experiment to induce a synchronised artificial synesthesia for personal music learning and exploration along with collective practice and performance.
 Imagine if once we agree on a certain way to connect notes and colors?
 It can empower our music perception with vision, the main modality for most of humans.
-Let's try it now!
+Let's try to do it now!